skywodd/skywodd_website_dev/README.md

 The source code is documented using the PHPDOC standard.
 I'v try to make the code documented as much as possible and in the most readable writing style.

-But english is definitly not my native language so don't cry if you see some horrible grammar errors.
+But english is definitely not my native language so don't cry if you see some horrible grammar errors.

 ---
 ### Technical details